 “He’s not fat; he’s big boned!”

 How many times have you heard those words or uttered them yourself?
-No one wants to believe his or her canine companion is overweight or obese.
-But according to the Association for Pet Obesity Prevention (APOP), in 2015 veterinarians identified an estimated 56 percent of U.S. dogs as overweight or obese.
+No one wants to believe their canine companion is overweight or obese.
+But according to the Association for Pet Obesity Prevention (APOP), in 2018 veterinarians identified an estimated 56 percent of U.S. dogs as overweight or obese.

 To make matters worse, many dog owners don’t realize they have a pudgy pooch.
 During its 2014 survey, APOP found 95 percent of owners of overweight dogs incorrectly identified their pet as being at a normal weight.

 Why the perception gap?
 Some dog owners may be in denial about their pet’s size.
 Or it’s possible some pet parents have trouble recognizing what’s an appropriate weight for their four-legged family member.
 Regardless of the reason, the difference in veterinarians’ and pet parents’ perceptions makes an already weighty subject that much more difficult for veterinary teams to address.

 Figuring out your dog’s ideal weight can be difficult.
 You can refer to breed standards — assuming the official breed standard includes a weight range — but you’ll also need to consider your dog’s age, gender, height and body build.
 Your veterinarian tracks your dog’s body weight from one examination to the next, but knows the number on the scale doesn’t really tell if your dog is at an ideal weight for him or her.

 How to tell if your pup is portly